Most popular search tools:

 Interlibrary Loan is available to UPEI students, faculty, staff, and registered public borrowers.
 Note: Undergraduate requests, with the exception of those for honours projects, are filled from Canadian libraries only.
 Requests from public borrowers will be processed when time permits.
 You may also wish to consider local public libraries for materials that are not of an academic nature.
 The item you are looking for may be sitting on a shelf nearby.
 The PEI Public Library Service catalogue is available from here: library.pe.ca

-If you have questions regarding previously submitted requests, please contact the ILL Department at 902-566-0445 or by email firstname.lastname@example.org.
+If you have questions regarding previously submitted requests, please contact the ILL Department by email email@example.com or telephone 902-566-0445.
 If requested material is no longer required, it is the borrower's responsibility to cancel the request as soon as possible.

 Charges for interlibrary loans vary.
 The Library covers the costs for undergraduates, graduate students, faculty and staff.
 Public borrowers will be charged for costs (if any) incurred for the loans.
 Payment must be made before the request will be processed.
 While the Library covers the costs for our students, staff and faculty, please be aware that there are costs to filling the request.
 If you've requested and received an article, please do your best to download and save that article for future reference, rather than having to request it again.
 Many newspaper articles and book reviews are published in a variety of sources, some that charge and others that are free, so check for freely available resources before placing your Interlibrary Loan request.

-The amount of time it takes for an item to arrive depends on a number of factors, e.g., accuracy of the bibliographical information supplied on the request form, the response of the lending library, and the method of delivery (e.g., regular mail, courier)
+The amount of time it takes for an item to arrive depends on a number of factors, e.g., accuracy of the bibliographical information supplied on the request form, the response of the lending library, and the method of delivery.

 Some average times include:

 You cannot order...